To remove excess hanging skin from the arms following a gastric bypass surgery for weight loss, this patient had an Arm Lift.View Patient Details

 What type of anesthesia is used for arm lift surgery?

-For arm lift procedures, Dr. Rodriguez prefers the use of monitored IV-sedation anesthesia instead of general anesthesia.
-With IV anesthesia, patients can combine multiple procedures very safely and recover much faster.
-To learn more about IV sedation and the difference between it and general sedation, see Dr. Rodriguez's blog post about the types of anesthesia used in cosmetic surgery.
+I prefer the use of monitored IV-sedation anesthesia instead of general anesthesia.
+With IV anesthesia, you are awake as soon as the procedure is over, and most patients do not have any post operative nausea.
+Additionally, the use of IV anesthesia will eliminate the risk of pulmonary embolism associated with General Anesthesia.
+To learn more about IV sedation and the difference between it and general sedation, see my blog post about the types of anesthesia used in cosmetic surgery.

 How much does an arm lift cost?